18F/Modular-Contracting-And-Agile-Development/pages/projects/income-driven-repayment.md

 ## What was the impact?

 Sending emails to delinquent borrowers resulted in a statistically significant, four-fold increase in completed IDR applications compared to those who had not yet received an email.
 A total of 4,327 applications for IDR were made by the former group, compared with only 982 applications by the latter.
+These results suggest that sending just a single email led roughly 6,600 additional borrowers in total to sign up for an IDR plan.